Mejiro-McQueen/Bifrost/README.rst

 How can I visualize or analyze my telemetry?
 ===========================================

 - Bifrost outputs telemetry to an Influx database.
-You can use the Influx visualization and notebooking capabilities, or any other software that supports influx (Grafana, etc...).
-Use the docker-compose file in the Bifrost NASA cFS Expansion to quickly setup and integrate an InfluxDB instance.
+You can use the Influx visualization and notebooking capabilities, or any other software that supports influx (Grafana, etc...), (See the Bifrost NASA cFS Expansion docker compose file to quickly setup and integrate an InfluxDB instance: https://github.com/Mejiro-McQueen/Bifrost-NASA-cFS)
-- Bifrost reintegration with OpenMCT is comming soon and is the highest priority.
+- Bifrost is partially integrated with OpenMCT.
+Use the javascript files as a baseline for your mission adaptation (See the Bifrost NASA cFS Expansion docker compose file to quickly setup and integrate an OpenMCT instance: https://github.com/Mejiro-McQueen/Bifrost-NASA-cFS):
+    - realtime telemetry: :heavy_check_mark:
+    - influx historical telemetry: :negative_squared_cross_mark:
+    - station monitor data: :negative_squared_cross_mark:
+    - bifrost messages: :negative_squared_cross_mark:
+    - bifrost directives: :negative_squared_cross_mark:
+    - bifrost monitors: :negative_squared_cross_mark:

 - Bifrost also outputs telemetry to the NATS network, stdio, and a websocket via its web service; you can use these to feed your favorite data analysis software, scripts, or write a new Bifrost service.

 Tips